Rabadash8820/UnityAssemblies/README.md

 - Add references via standard MSBuild tooling, rather than clunky scripts in unfamiliar or unsupported programming languages
 - Allow devs to reference additional Unity assemblies with simple `Reference` items in the project file, rather than by calling some obscure script
 - Provide short-hand MSBuild properties for the most common Unity assemblies, with paths that resolve on all dev platforms (Windows/MacOS/Linux)
-- Require minimal configuration: just a Unity version or Unity project path, and an optional install path for non-default setups
+- Require minimal configuration: just a Unity version or Unity project path, and optional path overrides for non-default setups

 ## Usage